joedski/arduino-ir-tracking-sensors-test/README.md

 # arduino-ir-tracking-sensors-test

+> NOTE: I've moved this to a PlatformIO project [here](https://github.com/joedski/arduino-ir-range-sensor).

 More specific test for my IR tracking robot head.

 I wrote the Distance Sense part of the code as a struct/class singleton to organize my thoughts better.